List of Toyota engines: Dynamic Force engine series

-Some engines don’t share the same displacement as with the one found in the engine code.
+Some engines do not share the same displacement as with the one found in the engine code.
 For example, the displacement of the V35A-FTS is closer to 3.4 L despite being marketed as a 3.5 L engine.
 Moreover, there are a few engines that use the naming scheme of the Dynamic Force family of engines but are not actually part of them, such as the diesel-powered F33A-FTV.